roelo34/ForensicLogger/README.md

 More details about the variables are in the configuration file itself.

 ## Optional
-You can add *coc.sh* to your PATH to make adding entries to your chain of custody even easier!
+You can add *coc.sh* and *mlog.sh* to your PATH to make adding entries to your chain of custody and logging activities in GUIs even easier!

-`sudo cp coc.sh /usr/bin/coc`
+`sudo cp coc.sh /usr/bin/coc && sudo cp mlog.sh /usr/bin/mlog`